-These thoughts from Einstein have me thinking of him not just as a great physicist but also a philosopher - teacher.
-Consider this - in Hinduism, the Sanskrit word Maya is used to describe the physical world of separate objects which gives us the illusion it is the only reality.
-The avatars of India taught about a whole other dimension of consciousness and that to reach it we must free ourselves from the Maya-delusion.
-What Einstein is saying is similar - we are in a delusion prison and our task is to free ourselves from it by "widening our circle of compassion".
-Helping us all achieve this personal freedom is the agenda here.
-We all need to know exactly what the prison is, what is keeping us in it, what is on the outside of the prison walls, how to break out, and what is waiting on the outside when we get there.
+These thoughts from Einstein make me think of him not just as a great physicist but also a philosopher.
+Consider this - in Hinduism, the Sanskrit word Maya means delusion.
+It is used to describe the physical world of separate objects that gives the illusion it is the only reality.
+The avatars of India said that to reach realization we must free ourselves from this Maya-delusion.
+What Einstein is saying is similar - that we are in a delusion prison and our task is to free ourselves from it by "widening our circle of compassion".

 "Take a look at this.
 I don't want you ever to forget."

-After the War it was back to Switzerland.
+After the War was over it was back to Switzerland.
 I remember sitting in the pilot's lap of the DC3 we were travelling in and holding the yoke, thrilled at flying.
-When we got to Switzerland, first I was put in a school where they spoke two languages, the native Swiss German dialect and at the same time what they called 'high German' becacuse that's how they did all the reading and writing.
+I loved building model planes and flying them.
+This love continued my whole life and later I would become a pilot and own my own planes.
+When we got there, first I was put in a school where they spoke two languages, the native Swiss dialect of German while at the same time all the reading and writing was in what they called 'high German'.
 So I got to learn two languages at once.
 But after a year of that it was off to the French side and another language.
-But that didn't last too long and it was back to England.
+After a couple of years there it was back to England.

-These thoughts from Einstein below are used later in the book, but I'm including them here now to give you the tone for these journeys, and the attitude for human life experience we agree is the most positive approach anyone can evolve and maintain.
-We can also use them as a touch stone against which to measure the transformation inside that may result from what we are about to learn.
+These thoughts from Einstein below are used later in the book, but I'm including them here now to give you the tone for these journeys, and the attitude for human life experience I totally agree with.
+In this regard, as described below, I also rank myself among profoundly religious men.

 “The finest emotion of which we are capable is the mystic emotion.
 Herein lies the germ of all art and all true science.
 Anyone to whom this feeling is alien, who is no longer capable of wonderment and lives in a state of fear is a dead man.
 To know that what is impenetrable for us really exists and manifests itself as the highest wisdom and the most radiant beauty, whose gross forms alone are intelligible to our poor faculties – this knowledge, this feeling ... that is the core of the true religious sentiment.
 In this sense, and in this sense alone, I rank myself among profoundly religious men.”